GuardianRG/octalysisprime/manuscript/invest.md

 ![Tips from the Chief Mentor](/resources/yukaithinks150.png)

-I didn't write this guide by myself.
-Whenever you see the above image, the idea expressed there comes straight from our Octalysis Prime Chief Mentor, Yu-kai.
+I didn't write this guide all by myself.
+Whenever you see the above image, the idea expressed is my imaginative interpretation of our Octalysis Prime Chief Mentor, Yu-kai.

-In fact, you might be wondering about a few other members on the team, like Jun, Tiago, Bruna, Leo, Howie, Kevin, and Tim.
+In fact, you might be wondering about a few other members on the team, like Jun, Tiago, Bruna, Leo, Howie, Kevin, Tim and Dirk.
+In the language of RPGs, this is quite the party!

-As the guide unfolds, you may be introduced to them.
-Keep your eyes open!
+*Maybe you can learn more about them on the [OP Wiki](https://octalysisprime.fandom.com/wiki/Octalysis_Prime_Wiki)...*